davenkin/andy-springboot-sample/ADRs/001_common_coding_practices.md

                   NullableMapUtils.mapOf(AggregateRoot.Fields.id, equipment.getId(), Equipment.Fields.name, newName));
   ```

-- All pagination request should extend [PageableRequest](../src/main/java/deviceet/common/util/PageableRequest.java),
+- All pagination request use HTTP POST method.
+The query class should
-  which has the following pagination fields:
+  extend [PageableRequest](../src/main/java/deviceet/common/util/PageableRequest.java) which has the following
+  pagination fields:
     - `pageNumber`: the zero-based page index
     - `pageSize`: the page size
     - `pageSort`: list of sorting fields, each with format `abc,desc`, where `abc` is the field to be sorted, `desc`